johnma02/GameOfLife/README.md

-Once executed, users will be prompted to create a game board with size of their choosing, and then be prompted to populate the game board with "life".
+Once executed, users will be prompted to create a game board with size of their choosing, and then will be prompted to populate the game board with "life".